44bananas/nanatc/README.md

 sometimes it opens a link that's not a riven and gets stuck

-sometimes it it reads multiple chat messages at 1 message
+sometimes it it reads multiple chat messages as 1 message